 How to Prevent Heel Slippage in Running Shoes: Three Easy Tips

 - Wear non-slip socks.

-Socks absorb sweat and prevent moisture from accumulating inside the shoes.
-It prevents the running shoes from having an unpleasant odor.
-However, a better quality pair of socks has more benefits.
+Socks absorb sweat and prevent moisture from accumulating inside shoes.
+They help minimize odors.
+However, a better-quality pair of running socks has more benefits.

 When choosing socks, make sure that you buy a pair that is non-slip.
 Non-slip socks will lessen the possibility of heel slippage in running shoes.
-This kind of socks might cost more than a regular pair, but it is worth an investment.
+This kind of sock might cost more than a regular pair, but it is worth the investment.

 Some runners wear shoes that are a half size bigger or smaller than their actual shoe size.
 They can probably use them, but they won’t fit comfortably around the heel area.
 It is important to remember that not all shoe sizes fit the same.
 Before buying a new pair, try it on first.
-Go to a shoe store and ask for an expert’s opinion.
+Even better, go to a specialty running store and ask for an expert’s opinion.

 It is also important to understand that shoe sizes change as we age.
 Wearing the right size will reduce the risk that the heel of your shoe slips off of your foot.

 - Use good quality shoelaces